jcar/jcar/README.md

 # Jason Carter – README

 I'm Jason (jcar).
-This README is an attempt to give you a look under the hood—how I think, what I value, how I lead, and how I show up for you and the team.
+This README is an attempt to give you a look under the hood - how I think, what I value, how I lead, and how I show up for you and the team.
 It's a living doc.
 Just like me, it’s always in motion.

 ---